lake-of-fire/BigSyncKit/README.md

 # BigSyncKit

+CURRENT STATUS: Not fully reliable yet, but getting there.

 Synchronize RealmSwift databases with CloudKit.

 This project began with a fork of [mentrena's SyncKit](https://mentrena.github.io/SyncKit) and combines pieces of [caiyue1993's IceCream](https://github.com/caiyue1993/IceCream) to improve some gaps and scalability.
 This project builds on that foundation with further scalability-focused improvements.